Landlords Glasgow | Property Management Glasgow

 A Gas Safety Record (GSR) is in place to ensure that all gas appliances, pipes and flues are in safe working order.
 A qualified Gas Safe Register engineer must carry it out and issue a certificate.
 This needs to be checked every 12 months, and a working Co2 detector must be in place and changed every 5 years.

-An Electrical Installation Condition Report is in place to make sure all electrical wiring, fuse boards; sockets and switches are in safe working order.
+An Electrical Installation Condition Report is in place to make sure all electrical wiring, fuse boards, sockets and switches are in safe working order.
 A qualified Select Electrician must carry it out and issue a certificate.
 This must be carried out every 5 Years.

-Recent changes to the HSE guidance have highlighted too many individuals the fact they need to perform risk assessments for legionella control in properties that they lease.
+Recent changes to the HSE guidance have highlighted too many individuals who need to perform risk assessments for legionella control in properties that they lease.
 These include duty holders towards your tenants within your property, landlords, and individuals affected by changes in legislation relating to the control of Legionella.
 The period of checks can vary after initial inspection from annually to every two years, depending on risk.

 Fire Safety and Furniture